MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/6-create-rule-from-wizard.md

 In the **Event grouping** section, you can select one of the following two options:

 - **Group all events into a single alert**.
 This is the default option, and it creates a single alert if the query returns more results than that the specified alert threshold.
 - **Trigger an alert for each event**.
-This option create unique alerts for each event returned by the query.
+This option creates unique alerts for each event returned by the query.

 ### Suppression